ke2hni/dvswitch-fixes/README.md

 * The original package binary and the first test build were retained as rollback files.

 > [!WARNING]
 > This replacement is intentionally restricted to the exact original build tested above.
 A matching `-v` output alone is not enough: package rebuilds can share the same internal version while containing different downstream code.
-If the original SHA-256 or size does not match, stop and build the source patch against that exact package instead of forcing this binary onto the node.
+If the original SHA-256 or size does not match, do not install this binary.

 ### 2B.
 Optional ARMHF and AMD64 YSF five-digit compatibility binaries